 S.A Sakhaei, MS Valipour.
 [27] presented an experimental study when using corrugated helical tubes.
-The ratio (e/DH) ranges between (0.05 - 0.7%).
-According to the results, the experimental ratio had the highest efficiency (61.59%) when (e/DH) was equal to 0.15 and P/DH was equal to 0.3).
+The ratio (e/DH) ranges between 0.05% and 0.7%.
+According to the results, the experimental ratio had the highest efficiency (61.59%) when (e/DH) was equal to 0.15 and (P/DH) was equal to 0.3.
 Fig. 15.
 Corrugated risers are shown.
-It also provides a wide range of options to adjust the height and number.
+It also provides a wide range of options to adjust the height, number of arrangements, and porosity to achieve optimal results.
 Arrangement and porosity to achieve optimal results.
-R. Kansara et al. [28] installed the inner fins and porous media in the fluid working airflow path of a flat-solar panel collector to block air and make turbulence because the air could absorb the heat trapped in the porous media.
+R. Kansara et al. [28] installed the inner fins and porous media in the fluid-working airflow path of a flat-solar panel collector to block air and make turbulence because the air could absorb the heat trapped in the porous media.
 The thermal efficiency increased compared to the bare passage.
-LLC Sakhaei, and M. Valipour [29] studied the use of spiral collector fluid passage and phase change materials in a flat solar collector to store excess energy.
-They found an increase in the value of the heat removal factor so that the turbulence in the flow is due to the spiral undulation of the inner surface of the pipe passages, and as a result they obtained an increase in the efficiency ratio by (39.8 %).
-Table 1 summary of previous works on problems and solutions to raise the efficiency of (F.P.S.C).
+LLC Sakhaei and M. Valipour [29] studied the use of spiral collector fluid passage and phase change materials in a flat solar collector to store excess energy.
+They found an increase in the value of the heat removal factor so that the turbulence in the flow is due to the spiral undulation of the inner surface of the pipe passages, and as a result, they obtained an increase in the efficiency ratio by (39.8 %).
+Table 1 provides a summary of previous works on problems and solutions to raise the efficiency of (F.P.S.C).

 Fig. 15.
-Corrugated risers; a) inside view of the corrugated tube, b) outside- riser tube view, c) inside- riser, d) definition of geometry [27]
+Corrugated risers; a) inside view of the corrugated tube, b) outside-riser tube view, c) inside-riser, d) definition of geometry [27]